RAILROAD SIGNALS of the U.S.

 This PL signal is located in Mapleton PA on signal bridge 1932.

 Color Position Light, or Position Color Light?
 With the next two categories of Position Light signals, there exists some confusion in the industry as to what to call the colorized version of the Pennsy Position Light signals.
 The B&O CPL’s have always been called CPL’s.
-However, the signals used today on Amtrak signals on the corridor between DC and NYC (as well as the signals on the Norfolk and Southern in former N&W territory), are adapted Position Light signals.
+However, the signals used today on Amtrak signals on the corridor between DC and NYC (as well as the signals on the Norfolk and Southern in former N&W territory (directly below), are adapted Position Light signals.
 Amtrak maintainers call theirs Position Color Light signals.
 Another term that is applicable is Colorized Position Light signal.
-I guess when a railroad adapts a Commercial Off The Shelf, or COTS, model, they can call it whatever they like.

 The effectiveness battle between position type signals such as the Pennsy PL's and the B&O CPL's continues till today, although it is a moot point since they are all being replaced in favor of color light signals.
 The Pennsy went with all yellow signals because they said the signals could be seen through most forms of inclement weather better than anything else.
 The main difficulty with an all yellow signal is viewing it from a distance and not being able to discern the aspect it is displaying, and therefore, making the engineer wait until he was closer to the signal in order to see what it was telling him.
 Many people consider the B&O CPL the better choice, even with the odd form of marker lights used to modify the meaning of the aspect displayed on the main head.
 From a distance tho, you could readily tell the difference between the colors on the B&O 's lights.